jun-source/cookies-bootloader/README.md

  6. Open a new terminal and go to *<root-project>/btl-fw-upgrade-ws*.
 This directory has been created for easing bootloader and firmware upgrade operations.
 You must `source set-env.sh` .
 This script will setup some environmental variables that will be needed by some other scripts.

- 7. Go to *<root-project>/btl-fw-upgrade-ws/bootloader*.
+ 7. Go to *<root-project>/btl-fw-upgrade-ws/bootloader* and create a folder called *images*.
 Bring the bootloader binaries you generated before by `cp -r ../../simplicity-studio-ws/bootloader-uart-bgapi/artifact/ images/bootloader-uart-bgapi`.

  8. Between all the bootloader binaries you must load *images/bootloader-uart-bgapi-combined.s37* (main booloader + first stage) by executing `bash load-bootloader.sh -e -f images/bootloader-uart-bgapi/bootloader-uart-bgapi-combined.s37`.